Basic Disaster Readiness

 you need.
 You can order anything on the Internet and have it shipped

 - You can't always hire someone with money, but you can usually get

 someone to help for a case of beer.
-Bottled beer keeps for a year in a cool and dark place.
+Bottled beer keeps for a year in a

+through it.
 Keeping beer isn't practical for everyone.

 Your preparation needs will differ.
 Go over this list once a year to make

 sure you are still prepared.